Ben Shapiro: Religion

-In a 2014, YouTube video entitled "The Myth of the Tiny Radical Muslim Minority", Shapiro said, "We're above 800 million Muslims who are radicalized – more than half the Muslims on earth.
+In a 2014 YouTube video entitled "The Myth of the Tiny Radical Muslim Minority", Shapiro said, "We're above 800 million Muslims who are radicalized – more than half the Muslims on earth.
 That's not a minority... the myth of the tiny radical Muslim minority is just that: it's a myth".
-Fact-checks by PolitiFact and Channel 4 News in the UK rejected his methodology largely on the basis that support for Sharia law being made the official law of a nation state was not sufficient to label an individual a "radical Muslim", while adding that "The meaning of Sharia law varies from sect to sect and nation to nation."
-Channel 4 News also critiqued his usage of polls with sample sizes of a few thousand as an accurate representation of the views of tens of millions of Muslims.
-PolitiFact concluded that his claim was false.
-While Channel 4 News acknowledged "that some polls do show that very illiberal values and concepts can be prevalent in some Muslim countries", there is also "a huge diversity of views among different Muslim countries and that people's beliefs can change dramatically in a few years."
+PolitiFact and Channel 4 News in the UK rejected his methodology, arguing that support for Sharia law was not sufficient to label an individual a "radical Muslim", and that "The meaning of Sharia law varies from sect to sect and nation to nation."
+Channel 4 News also criticized his use of polls with small sample sizes as accurately representing the views of tens of millions of Muslims, though acknowledged that "some polls do show that very illiberal values and concepts can be prevalent in some Muslim countries".

-In 2018, a Royal Canadian Mounted Police (RCMP) document presented at the sentencing hearing of Quebec mosque shooter Alexandre Bissonnette showed that the murderer checked in on Shapiro's Twitter feed 93 times in the month leading up to the shooting.
-Shapiro condemned the attack and called Bissonnette an "evil piece of human crap".
+In the 2017 Quebec City mosque shooting, six Muslims were killed by Alexandre Bissonnette.
+Police presented evidence that Bissonnette checked Shapiro's Twitter feed 93 times in the month leading up to the shooting.
+Shapiro condemned the attack and said he did not incite the shooting.